umbraco/UmbracoDocs/Reference/Routing/Routing-Properties/index.md

 ## umbracoInternalRedirectId

-Add this property alias to your Document Type with a Content Picker property editor and Umbraco will load the selected page’s content transparently without performing any URL redirection.
+Add this property alias to your document type with a Content Picker property editor and Umbraco will load the selected page’s content transparently without performing any URL redirection.
 This essentially performs a rewrite.